 University of Chicago Law School graduates lead and innovate in government, activism, academia, and business, as well as law.
-For this reason, Chicago aims not to merely certify lawyers, but to train well-rounded, critical, and socially conscious thinkers and doers.
-Three cornerstones provide the foundation for Chicago's educational mission: the life of the mind, participatory learning, and interdisciplinary inquiry.
+For this reason, UChicago aims not to merely certify lawyers, but to train well-rounded, critical, and socially conscious thinkers and doers.
+Three cornerstones provide the foundation for UChicago's educational mission: the life of the mind, participatory learning, and interdisciplinary inquiry.

 The Life of the Mind

-Learning the law at Chicago is a collaborative venture between faculty and students that begins in the classroom but extends far beyond it.
+Learning the law at UChicago is a collaborative venture between faculty and students that begins in the classroom but extends far beyond it.

 Inside the Classroom